xplosionmind/old.tommi.space/_jar/2020-03-21-Server-setup.md

 ### Change default SSH port

-Changing the default SSH port is useful to prevent randomized attacks which attempt to get access to the server from port 22, the default one.
+Changing the default SSH port is useful to prevent randomized attacks which attempt to get access to the server from [port 22](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers), the default one.
 {:.warning}

-open the new SSH port from the firewall.
+Enable the new SSH port from the firewall.
 In this case, the process I’ll be following configures port `5522`
 ```
 sudo ufw allow 5522/tcp
 ```